Fan, police officers tumble down arena rows in fight at Miami Heat game

 Breaking News Emails

-Two police officers trying to calm a man causing a ruckus at a Miami Heat game Wednesday night ended up tumbling through the crowd and down at least four rows as they tried to get him out of his seat.
+A man causing a ruckus at a Miami Heat game Wednesday night and two police officers trying to calm him and get him out of his seat ended up tumbling through the crowd and down at least four rows.

 Adrain Mato, 23, was at the game against the Chicago Bulls at AmericanAirlines Arena when he began arguing with the people seated around him and "behaving in an aggressive manner," according to an arrest affidavit.